zjwonder/racket-parser/README.md

 ## User Guide

-1) Pull down the entire repository.
-All files you need will already be in the correct directory.
+1) Clone the repository to your local machine.

-2) Open *parser.rkt* and click the "Run" button.
+2) Open *parser.rkt* in DrRacket and click the "Run" button.
 This will execute parsing on all of the provided input files.

 3) To parse a different file, first copy the file to the parent directory of the project. (this should be the same folder in which *parser.rkt* is located.)

-4) Next, add a line to the bottom of the application as below, and click "Run":
+4) Next, add a line to the bottom of the application as below:

 ```
 (parser "different-file.txt")
 ```

+5) Click "Run".
+It should execute scanning and parsing on your file and print the result in the console.

 ## LL1 Grammar Rules